chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 ![NEO-6M](/images/posts/nebra/nebra-gps-neo6m.jpg)

 Some of the older Nebra miners have a NEO-6M GPS chip on board.
 If you don't have a chip, you can add the components to get functionality.
 But realistically, the [Nebra cell modem](https://casper.im/Nebra-Cell-Modem/) or a UBS GPS would probably be easier.

+I spoke with the developer of the Nebra board.
+The pin allocation on the hat header is because he wanted to leave UART0 available on 14/15

 ```shell